THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 5. New Acquisitions - Transfers In, Gifts, Donations, etc.

 a.
-Items missing accounting or vital inventory information: UCHC Inventory Control will
+Items missing accounting or vital inventory information: UCH Inventory Control will

 make an estimate based on like items of the same or similar age already in the database.